 Calendula

-- The seeds are sown ¼ inch deep (5 mm) and 4 to 6 inches apart (10 to 15 cm).
+- Sow the seeds ¼ inch (6 mm) deep and 4 to 6 inches (10 to 15 cm) apart.

-- They reach a height of 12 to 18 inches tall (30 to 45 cm).
+- Calendulas typically reach a height of 12 to 18 inches (30 to 45 cm) tall.

 - You can save the seeds or let them reseed themselves.

-- Calendulas are easy to grow as insects and earwigs won’t bother them.
+- Calendulas are easy to grow, as insects and earwigs won't bother them.

 more flowers